Hood To Coast High Desert – Event

 DATE: October 6, 2018

-RACE COURSE: Hood To Coast High Desert is 77 miles long.
-See Course Maps for more route info
+RACE COURSE: Hood To Coast High Desert is 71.2 miles long.
+See Course Maps for more route info.
+The Walk Relay will begin at Exchange 4 and be 47 miles long.

 TOTAL TEAMS: 250 Teams

-PARTICIPANTS PER TEAM: 6 runners (at least 4 members per team), (walkers are welcome, pace must be 13:00min/mile or faster)
+PARTICIPANTS PER TEAM: 6 runners or walkers (at least 4 members per team)

 TOTAL PARTICIPANTS: 1,500